Replace an Earlier Version or other Existing Secure Shell Program

 If you're installing on a system that is already running a Secure Shell client or server, you must uninstall the prior version before you install Reflection for Secure IT.
-This requirement applies to versions of Reflection for Secure IT earlier than v.
-7.0, as well as F-Secure, OpenSSH, and other implementations.
+This requirement applies to earlier versions of Reflection for Secure IT, as well as F-Secure SSH, OpenSSH, and other Secure Shell implementations.

 To install on a system that is currently running Secure Shell